TanguyLallemand/similarity-graph/README.md

      ./python_align.py -a -d

-To ask script to work on all fasta files with default configuration
+To ask script to work on all fasta files in current directory with default configuration

      ./python_align.py -f fasta_files/sequence.fasta -i